bigmike36c/event-gateway-demo/README.md

 ## 🚀 Overview

-This repository provides production-ready Kubernetes manifests and automation scripts for deploying Kong Native Event Proxy as a secure, multi-tenant Kafka gateway.
+This repository provides Kubernetes-ready manifests and automation scripts for deploying Kong Native Event Proxy as a secure, multi-tenant Kafka gateway.
 KNEP acts as a proxy layer between Kafka clients and Kafka clusters, enabling advanced routing, authentication, and topic management capabilities.

 ### Key Features